Newspaper Page Text

 of reports of blanket discrimina

-tion against Negroes on the Bould
+tion against Negroes on tile Bould

 er Dam project in Nevada.

-On this gigantic public project,
+On this gigantic public pro. -t.

 constructed with the money of the

-citizens of the nation. where thou
+citizens of the nation, where th su

-sands of men are empioyed, not
+sands of men are employed, not ;

 one Negro has ben given a chance

-to earn his bread. : |
+to earn his bread. |

-" For more than six months, the
+For more than six months, the

-National Bar Association reports.
+National Bar Association reports,

 futile efforts to obtain employment